asgardeo/asgardeo-auth-react-sdk/README.md

 This method returns an object containing the OIDC endpoints obtained from the `.well-known` endpoint.

 ### getDecodedIDToken
-This method returns teh decoded payload of the JWT ID token.
+This method returns the decoded payload of the JWT ID token.

 ### on
 The `on` method is used to hook callback functions to authentication methods.
 The method accepts a hook name and a callback function as the only arguments except when the hook name is "custom-grant", in which case the id of the custom grant should be passed as the third argument.
 The following hooks are available.